numtel/indexed-merkle-noir/README.md

 - **insertItem(key, value)**: Inserts a new item with the given key and value
   - `key`: bigint greater than 0
   - `value`: bigint greater than or equal to 0
-  - Returns `{exProof, newItemProof, updatedPrevProof}` Insertion proof data
+  - Returns insertion proof data object
 - **generateProof(key)**: Generates a Merkle proof for the given key
   - Returns `{leafIdx, leaf, root, siblings}`
 - **generateExclusionProof(key)**: Generates a proof that a key doesn't exist in the tree